 Start Fuel is the fuel consumed from first fire of start process (initial reactor criticality for nuclear resources) to breaker closing (including auxiliary boiler fuel) plus fuel expended from breaker opening of the previous shutdown to initialization of the resource start-up, excluding normal plant heating/auxiliary equipment fuel requirements.

+Sync to Min Fuel is the cost of fuel used between breaker closing and the Resource reaching its Minimum Economic Capacity Operating Limit.

+Sync to Min Energy Revenue is an estimate of the energy revenue earned after the breaker closes but before the Resource reaches it Minimum Economic Capacity Operating Limit.
+The estimate assumes a linear increase in output over this time frame and an LMP equal to the resource cost of energy at its Minimum Economic Capacity Operating Limit.

+Sync to Min Energy Revenue($/Start)=HeatRate at Econ.
+Min(mmBtu/MWh)*TFRC($/mmBtu)*Performance Factor +EOC VOM($/MWh)*Econ.Min(MW)/2*Sync to Min Time (hours)

 Start VOM – The Start VOM is calculated using an allocated portion of the total VOM calculated under Section 2.4.3.
 Note that the sum of total allocated $ used to calculate Start VOM included here, the allocated VOM $ used to calculate TFRC VOM under Section 2.3, the allocated VOM $ used to calculate No-Load VOM under 2.7, the allocated VOM $ used to calculate EOC VOM under 2.5 and the allocated VOM $ used to calculate Regulation VOM under 2.10 must not exceed the total VOM $ calculated under Section 2.4.

 Start Additional Labor Cost – Additional labor costs for start-up required above normal station manning levels not included in the VOM calculated under Section 2.4.
 A different value may be submitted for on-peak versus off-peak periods.